Tipser/slate/source/includes/_tipser-tools.md

 [![](tipser-tools.png)](/images/tipser-tools.png)

-Once you have the Tipser Tools on your bookmark bar, simply clik it to open on top of any other site.
+Once you have the Tipser Tools on your bookmark bar, simply click it to open on top of any other site.

 ***